On a divergence-based prior analysis of stick-breaking processes: KL divergence for stick-breaking processes with exchangeable length variables

-\end{Lemma} Hence, from Lemma~\ref{tails_exch} which proof we provide in Section B.2 of the supplementary material, we are then able to recover the expression of the Kullback-Leibler divergence of a stick-breaking process with exchangeable sequence of length variables $\lengthVar$ driven by a Dirichlet process, henceforth denoted by $P_{\beta}$, with respect to the geometric process as stated in Theorem~\ref{KL_SBP_GEOM} and whose proof can also be seen in Section B.2 of the supplementary material. \begin{Theo} Let $P_{\beta}$ a stick-breaking process with exchangeable length variables driven by a Dirichlet process $(\beta,\nu_0)$, with $\nu_0=Be(1,\theta)$ and $P'$ a random measure distributed as a geometric process $(1,\theta,P_0)$.
+We are then able to recover the expression of the Kullback-Leibler divergence of a stick-breaking process with exchangeable sequence of length variables $\lengthVar$ driven by a Dirichlet process, henceforth denoted by $P_{\beta}$, with respect to the geometric process as stated in Theorem~\ref{KL_SBP_GEOM} and whose proof can also be seen in Appendix~\ref{proofsSec4} of the supplementary material. \begin{Theo} Let $P_{\beta}$ a stick-breaking process with exchangeable length variables driven by a Dirichlet process $(\beta,\nu_0)$, with $\nu_0=Be(1,\theta)$ and $P'$ a random measure distributed as a geometric process $(1,\theta,P_0)$.
 Then the Kullback-Leibler divergence of $P_{\beta}$ with respect to $P'$ is a.s. given by

 where $d(v_n||v)$ is the binary divergence of $v_n$ with respect to $v$. \end{Theo}

 Then using the EPPF of the Dirichlet process \eqref{eppf} and the formula described in \cite{Leyva_2021} for the expectation of a measurable function $f$ of exchangeable random variables, we are able to first provide an expression for the expectation of the Kullback-Leibler divergence as stated in Lemma~\ref{exp_exch_sbp}, whose proof we provide in Section B of the supplementary material.